NREL/Exagoop/Docs/sphinx/manual/theory.rst

 	\mathbf{x} = \mathbf{x}(\mathbf{X},t)
 	\end{aligned}

-It is to be noted that by definition, the above particle had the coordinates defined by :math:`\mathbf{X}` at time :math:`t=0`.
+It is to be noted that by definition, the above particle has the coordinates defined by :math:`\mathbf{X}` at time :math:`t=0`.
 The displacement :math:`\mathbf{u}` of the particle with respect to the initial configuration is then expressed as,

 .. math::